-60. The Immigration Department applies complaints procedures set out in the Immigration Service Standing Orders made by the Director of Immigration under the authority of the Immigration Service Ordinance (Cap.
+61. The Immigration Department applies complaints procedures set out in the Immigration Service Standing Orders made by the Director of Immigration under the authority of the Immigration Service Ordinance (Cap.
 331).
 Complaints about abuse of authority or maltreatment by service members can be made to the Director of Immigration and are investigated promptly in accordance with the procedures in the Standing Orders.
 To ensure that all complaints are properly handled, a Complaints Review Working Party examines the results of investigations, conducts reviews and recommends follow-up action whenever necessary.
-Persons who consider that they have been improperly treated or that their cases have been mismanaged also have access to the Ombudsman.
+Persons who consider that they have been improperly treated or that their cases have been mismanaged also have access to The Ombudsman.
 If there is prima facie evidence that a member of the Immigration Service has committed a criminal offence, the Immigration Service will immediately report the matter to the Police for further investigation.
 Disciplinary procedures against Immigration Service staff are also governed by the Immigration Service Ordinance and the Immigration Service Standing Orders.
-Under section 8 of the Immigration Service Ordinance, unlawful or unnecessary exercise of authority resulting in loss or injury to any person is a disciplinary offence.
+Under section 8(1)(i) of the Ordinance, unlawful or unnecessary exercise of authority resulting in loss or injury to any person is a disciplinary offence.

-C. Framework within which human rights are promoted
+Framework within which human rights are promoted

-1. Promotion of public awareness of the human rights treaties
+Promotion of public awareness of the human rights treaties

-61. The Constitutional and Mainland Affairs Bureau is responsible for co-ordinating and overseeing the implementation of policies relating to human rights and equal opportunities, including the promotion of public awareness of the rights and obligations stipulated in the human rights treaties applicable to the HKSAR.
+62. The Constitutional and Mainland Affairs Bureau is responsible for co-ordinating and overseeing the implementation of policies relating to human rights and equal opportunities, including the promotion of public awareness of the rights and obligations stipulated in the human rights treaties applicable to the HKSAR.
 The Labour and Welfare Bureau (LWB) is responsible for human rights treaties relating to women and persons with disabilities that are applicable to the HKSAR.

-(a) Dissemination of human rights treaties in the HKSAR
+Dissemination of human rights treaties in the HKSAR

-62. The HKSAR Government is committed to the promotion of the rights as enshrined in the human rights treaties applicable to the HKSAR.
+63. The HKSAR Government is committed to the promotion of the rights as enshrined in the human rights treaties applicable to the HKSAR.
 The promotion work is carried out through various channels including media campaigns in the form of television and radio announcement in the public interest (API).
-For example, a major publicity campaign (including a series of television thematic docudrama and documentary, a package of television and radio APIs, and advertisements on newspapers and public transport facilities) has been launched by the LWB since August 2009 to promote the spirit and values enshrined in the United Nations Convention on the Rights of Persons with Disabilities (CRPD).
-A series of publicity programmes in the form of roving exhibitions, school educational dramas and district activities have been carried out by the LWB on an on-going basis to promote public awareness on the United Nations Convention on the Elimination of All Forms of Discrimination against Women (CEDAW).
+For example, a major publicity campaign (including a series of television thematic docudrama and documentary, a package of television and radio APIs, and advertisements on newspapers and public transport facilities) has been launched by the LWB since August 2009 to promote the spirit and values enshrined in the Convention on the Rights of Persons with Disabilities (CRPD).
+A series of publicity programmes, such as roving exhibitions and education activities to secondary school students, have been carried out by the LWB on an on-going basis to promote public awareness on the Convention on the Elimination of All Forms of Discrimination against Women (CEDAW).

-63. The HKSAR Government also produces bilingual booklets on the text of the human rights treaties (in both Chinese and English, the official languages of the HKSAR).
+64. The HKSAR Government also produces bilingual booklets on the text of the human rights treaties (in both Chinese and English, the official languages of the HKSAR).
 Furthermore, publications such as bilingual booklets, newsletters and leaflets on these treaties, with illustrations of the principal provisions and in language which is easy to understand, are published.
 These publications aim to enhance the promotion of the treaties to members of the public, including parents and children.
 The publications are widely distributed to the public, including schools, libraries, district offices and non-governmental organisations (NGOs), and have been uploaded onto the HKSAR Government website.